 - this pattern continues for more than 6 months.

-If your child is distractible or impulsive like most kids his age and he is doing fine in all areas of life, an ADHD diagnosis is inappropriate.
+If your child is distractible or impulsive like most kids his age and he is doing fine in all areas of life, an ADHD diagnosis might be inappropriate.
 On the other hand, if these issues are pervasive and persistent and they interfere with your child’s life then you are likely desiring to get some help.

 What does it mean for your child to have an ADHD diagnosis?